 Like the Molecule CopperWELL Mattress Topper, this model is zoned to provide pressure relief and support in all the right places.
 Turmerry promises pain relief in the shoulders, hips and back especially.
 Although we haven't tested this model out yet and can't vouch for that personally, a number of customers say this topper has helped ease or even eliminate joint pain.
 Latex is known for sleeping cooler than most foams, and the organic Dunlop latex here is ventilated with lots of small holes to help the air circulate.
 However, a handful of reviews comment that this topper sleeps slightly warm (we'd guess that these are from customers who are used to innerspring mattresses, which are typically very breathable).

 Most organic mattresses and toppers are very pricey, but the Turmerry options are relatively affordable in comparison.
 You're making a few concessions for that lower price.
-There's no cover included, for instance (you can pay extra to add on an organic cotton cover, which we're assuming is removable and washable because it specifies there's a zipper).
+Except for the 4-inch version, there's no cover included, although you can pay extra to add on an organic cotton cover (which we're assuming is removable and washable because it specifies there's a zipper).
 Whether you go for the cover or not, there's nothing to secure the topper to your bed either, so you might have issues with it sliding around.

 If you're on a super-tight budget, Linenspa’s Gel Infused Memory Foam mattress topper can't be beaten for value.
 There are a two- and three-inch thick versions, and whatever you go for, you won't have to spend much – prices start from $39.99 for a 2-inch thick twin.
 As you'd expect, the design is basic.
 The standard design is just a wodge of polyurethane memory foam, although you can opt to add a machine-washable cover.
 The foam is also infused with gel to help with temperature regulation.

-On Amazon, the topper has over 100K user reviews, with an average rating of 4.5 out of 5 as of January 2022.
+On Amazon, the topper has over 100K user reviews, with an average rating of 4.5 out of 5 as of May 2023.
 Fans of the Linenspa topper like that it contours to their body without overheating.
-They also feel well supported along their hips and shoulders.
+They also feel well-supported along their hips and shoulders.
 There are some complaints about the potent off-gassing smell, but the good news is that it doesn't linger for long.
 (Rest assured this topper is made using CertiPUR-US standard foam that guarantees safe emissions, as well as durability.)